Funding for disabled students

 Likely funding source

-Disabled Students’ Allowances provided by your NHS funding body.
+Disabled Students’ Allowance provided by your NHS funding body.

 How to apply for the funding